-Administration: Crinone is applied directly from the specially designed sealed applicator into the vagina.
+Method of Administration: Crinone is applied directly from the specially designed sealed applicator into the vagina.
 Remove the applicator from the sealed wrapper.
-Do not remove the twist-off cap at this time.
+DO NOT remove the twist-off cap at this time.

 1. Grip the applicator firmly by the thick end.
 Shake down like a thermometer to ensure that the contents are at the thin end.

 2. Twist off the tab and discard.